 A self-directed individual retirement account (SDIRA) is a type of individual retirement account (IRA) that can hold alternative investments normally prohibited from regular IRAs.
 The account is administered by a custodian or trustee, but managed by the account holder.
 This is why it's called "self-directed."

 A solo 401k is an IRS-approved retirement plan, which is suited for business owners who do not have any employees other than themselves and perhaps their spouse.
 The solo 401k is not a new type of plan.
 It is a traditional 401k plan covering only one employee.
 It lets you contribute up to $60,000 each year.

 There are a number of options that are specific to solo 401k plans that make the Solo 401k plan a far more attractive retirement option for a self employed individual than a Traditional IRA.

 Here are nine of the best reasons we've found.

-A Solo 401k Plan includes both an employee and profit sharing contribution option, whereas, a Traditional IRA has a low annual contribution limit.
+A solo 401k includes both an employee and profit sharing contribution option.
+Compare this to a traditional IRA, which has a low annual contribution limit.